-One gets the sense that, while they might not have seen Robert Johnson make his bargain with the devil, they may have been around when the deal went bad and debts were collected.
+One gets the sense that, while they might not have seen Robert Johnson make his bargain with the devil, Trailer Bride may have been around when the deal went bad and debts were collected.
 Trailer Bride is the band for the tragic, flawed figure in all of us: reaching for the heavens while keeping one eye on the gutter.
 Southern, and we mean Southern, to their core, Trailer Bride can hypnotize with their songs of sex, death, sin and redemption, or, if that fails, they can bring the house down with their wicked slide-guitar mojo abandon.

-They come from a land full of snakes, ticks, chiggers, stultifying heat and humidity—all sorts of flying and crawling things that will bite you if you let yourself get too dreamy and unfocused.
+They come from a land full of snakes, ticks, chiggers, stultifying heat and humidity--all sorts of flying and crawling things that will bite you if you let yourself get too dreamy and unfocused.
 You even have to keep your eye on the plants; they have Venus fly traps and poison sumac and oak and ivy.
 Given such an environment, it's no wonder that Trailer Bride move at their own pace, that their songs weave wearily and warily through the woods, and that they somehow recreate the sound of sweat rolling down a glass of iced tea, or of a vine creeping up the leg of couch left out on the porch.

 We've never heard anything quite like Trailer Bride; we think you'll agree.
 Their sound is utterly their own.
 It is of the earth, totally organic and unschooled.
 Our descriptions are but pale attempts to capture the uncapturable.
 Give the Bride a try.

 - "Lullaby" on The Bottle Let Me Down